 The playful animals that have made San Francisco’s Fisherman’s Wharf and Pier 39 area home are a must-do with children.
 No zoo admission required to see animals here – just camp out on the pier and watch them in action.
 These creatures play, splash, and sometimes even fight, all while hundreds of tourists look on.

 3. Visit the Cable Car Museum

-Riding a cable car may be expensive, but getting an up close and personal look at them is totally free at San Francisco’s Cable Car Museum.
+Riding a cable car gets expensive, running $8 per person for one way fares in 2021/ But getting an up close and personal look at these transportation marvels is totally free at San Francisco’s Cable Car Museum.
 Located in Nob Hill along the Powell-Mason and Powell-Hyde lines, it’s an easy stop for tourists exploring Union Square, Chinatown, or the surrounding areas.

 4. Build a Sand Castle on Ocean Beach

-Southern California may have the state’s most famous beaches but on days where the fog rolls away, San Francisco has some pretty amazing ones too.
+Southern California may have the state’s famous big name beaches, but on days where the fog rolls away, San Francisco has some pretty amazing beaches too.
 Ocean Beach is part of Golden Gate National Recreation Area (one of the National Parks Service administered areas in the Bay Area) and is popular with surfers.
 The water is rough and chilly, so stick to the sand activities with little ones.